JetBrains/guide/site/java/tutorials/getting-started-spring-data-jpa/creating-spring-boot-project/index.md

 thumbnail: ./thumbnail.png
 ---

-First, we'll create a new project in IntelliJ IDEA Ultimate by clicking **New Project** in the Welcome Screen.
+First, we'll create a new project in IntelliJ IDEA with Ultimate subscription by clicking **New Project** in the Welcome Screen.
 We'll select **Spring Initializr** from the left menu.
 Then, we'll specify our project's name - you can call it `SpringDataJPA`.
 We can also change the **Group** field to our company name.
 For the rest of the fields, you can accept the defaults.
 Feel free to use the latest Java version for your project.

 ![New Project Window](./NewProject.png)